Part 2 of 5: Satisfying the requirements of a question

 The guidance from the manager may suggest a particular approach to take, a good place to start or simply point out matters that do not need to be addressed.
 This guidance is intended to help you carry out the tasks within the time available.

 The command words used in the requirement provide an indication of the level of detail required.
-For example, ‘state’ requires no explanatory detail, ‘outline’ is asking for something brief, whereas ‘describe in detail’ expects, not unsurprisingly, a detailed description.
+For example, ‘state’ requires no explanatory detail, ‘outline’ is asking for something brief, whereas ‘explain’ expects a detailed explanation.
 ‘Calculate’ requires calculations in order to arrive at a figure; it does not require explanations unless they are asked for separately.
 The command word used in the requirement is another way of providing you with guidance to help you complete the answer in the time available.

 You should not think of a question as being about a particular technical area.
 If you do, there is the possibility that you will answer the question in too narrow or too broad a manner.
 For example, where a question includes a group of companies, one of which has made a loss, it is not helpful to think of the question as being a ‘group relief’ question.
 This is because there will be marks available for other technical areas – for example, single company loss relief, inter group transfer of assets, transfer pricing, VAT, and so on.